 - Stand by what you believe.
 Don’t switch sides midway through the discussion.

-- Wait for the right time to speak, be patient.
+- Wait for the right time to speak, and be patient.

 - Listen first and then decide on what points you should counter them.